 The General Annual Grant (GAG) must be used for the normal running costs of the Academy.
-Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG that it could carry forward at 31st August 2022.
-At the period end, the carry forward of GAG funding was in deficit by £71,000, a significant reduction from the £402,000 deficit position from the year before.
-The Board of Trustees has a reasonable expectation that the Academy Trust will receive appropriate support from the ESFA such that it will have adequate resources to continue in operational existence for the foreseeable future.
+Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG that it could carry forward at 31st August 2023.
+At the period end, the carry forward GAG reserve was £264,000.